City of the Rising Sun

-Storyline
+Synopsis

 Do-chul is a boxer who is forced to give up boxing due to his continuous series of losses.
-Jobless as he has given up the sport, he is introduced to a debt collecting agency where he meets and starts working with Hong-ki, a swindler, a con-artist.
+Jobless as he has given up the sport, he is introduced to a debt collecting agency where he meets and starts working with Hong-ki, a swindler, a con artist.

 Hong-ki believes that he can do everything with money, and frequently sees himself winning the lottery of life.
 As a gambler, he frequently bets on horse racing and loses all the money he has.

-The two become friends soon after they meet, although Hong-ki's swindling eventually makes Do-chul to distrust Hong-ki and announce the end of their friendship.
+The two become friends soon after they meet, although Hong-ki's swindling eventually makes Do-chul distrust Hong-ki and announce the end of their friendship.
 After a series of events that cause each one of them to lose everything they have, they become friends again and wish for a little hope watching the rising sun.